ENTRY DEAdline: september 2nd

 Yes.
 Your trailer can be :90 seconds or less, but not over :90 seconds.
 You should shoot for a standard industry length, :90, :60, :45, or :30.
 Precision of execution is essential, and time constraints do help in achieving that.
 Keep in mind that you are creating a tight, entertaining piece of advertising for a 2 hour (or plus) movie.

 How much alteration of the original footage is allowed?

-Well, that's up to you as the editor, knowing that the task is cutting a trailer--a piece of advertising--for a film, but you are changing its genre.
+That's up to you as the editor, knowing that the task is cutting a trailer--a piece of advertising--for a film, but you are changing its genre.
 Please note that YOU MUST PICK THE NEW GENRE FROM THE LIST PROVIDED.

-How much compositing, animation, manipulation is allowed?
+How much compositing is allowed?

 This is a creative editing competition.
 Effects work has become a tool of the editor and can enhance your work.
 Keep in mind, however, that the core of the competition is CREATIVE EDITING.

-Can I use any existing sound from the continuous 90 second or less portion I choose from the films?
+Can I use any existing sound from the continuous 90 second (or less) portion I choose from the films?

 How long can the Opening Title Sequence be?